 Michelle Clerkin represents businesses, consumers, and others in complex antitrust litigation.
 She actively works to protect the rights of those harmed by violations of the federal and state antitrust laws, including price-fixing and monopolization.

 Currently, Michelle is a member of litigation teams representing clients in diverse antitrust class actions in federal courts around the country, spanning the pharmaceutical, financial and consumer product industries.
-She is a member of the Plaintiffs’ Steering Committee in the class action Reece v.
-Altria Group Inc. et al., in the Northern District of California, for direct purchaser plaintiffs who were allegedly impacted by anticompetitive conduct by JUUL and global cigarette manufacturer Altria.
+She is a member of the Plaintiffs’ Steering Committee in the class action In re Juul Labs, Inc. Antitrust Litigation, in the Northern District of California, for direct purchaser plaintiffs who were allegedly impacted by anticompetitive conduct by JUUL and global cigarette manufacturer Altria.
 She also represents clients as a member of the Plaintiffs’ Steering Committee in In re Chicago Board Options Exchange Volatility Index Manipulation Antitrust Litigation, pending in the Northern District of Illinois.

 Michelle frequently moderates and speaks on panels concerning antitrust law including the following panels sponsored by the Antitrust Law Section of the New York State Bar Association: